circleci/circleci-docs/jekyll/_docs/language-nodejs.md

 ### Dependencies

-If Circle finds a `package.json`, we automatically run `npm install` to fetch all of your project's dependencies.
+If CircleCI finds a `package.json`, we automatically run `npm install` to fetch all of your project's dependencies.
 If needed, you can add custom dependencies commands from your circle.yml.
 For example, you can override our default command to pass a special flag to `npm`: